roywei/d2l-en/chapter_installation/index.md

 :label:`chap_installation`

-In order to get you up and running for hands-on learning experience, we need to set you up with an environment for running Python, Jupyter notebooks, the relevant libraries, and the code needed to run the book itself.
+In order to get you up and running for hands-on learning experience, we need to set you up with an environment for running Java, Jupyter notebooks, the relevant libraries, and the code needed to run the book itself.